 These maple pecan cookies are the best eggless cookie around.
 The maple flavor with the crunch is the best!
 YUM!
 You’ll want to add these to your recipe book.

-These are one of my most favorite cookie recipe to make!
+This is one of my favorite cookie recipes to make!
 I love maple syrup so this one is on top of my list.
 I love everything about these crunchy maple cookies.
 They are easy to make and quick to bake.
-I’m allergic to eggs and these are one of the best eggless cookies that I’ve EVER made!
+I’m allergic to eggs and these are some of the best eggless cookies that I’ve EVER made!